Content on this page was generated by AI and has not been manually reviewed.

 How do I safely terminate a blocking session?

 First, confirm the session is indeed blocking and determine impact.
 If necessary, you can terminate it with KILL session_id.
 Monitor to ensure rollback completes and no new blocking arises.
-Discover the Ultimate Guide to Setting Up Your Discord Server with Bots
+The ultimate guide to uploading animated server icons on discord and making your server stand out 2026

 What if rolling back takes too long?